syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Worksheet.md

 ![](Worksheet_images/Worksheet_img5.png)

 ## Headers
 Headers in the Spreadsheet are numbered rows and lettered columns in worksheets.
 It makes ease of view and reference to your data.
-You can dynamically show/ hide worksheet header by using one of the following ways,
+You can dynamically show/hide worksheet header by using one of the following ways,

 * Select PAGE LAYOUT tab in the ribbon and uncheck Headings in the Show group.
 * Show/Hide the worksheet headers using `ShowHeadings` property and `showHeadings` method.